hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlang.md

 COMMAND = VALUE
 ```

-The command can be a variable, or a special keyword (described further in this
+The command can be a variable, or a special keyword (those are defined by the app
-page)
+you are using)

+Variables are like "options", while keywords are like "commands".
+Options can be specified
+only once (if you do it more times, it will overwrite the previous one),
+while commands invoke some behavior every time they are defined.

 The trailing spaces at the beginning and end of words are not necessary, and are
 there only for legibility.